 Set on the Amalfi coast, One Italian Summer follows Katy’s solo “vacation” after the death of her beloved mother.

-Serle is known for blending grief with magical realism, and she’s at her best here.
-It’s immersive, emotional, and memorable.
+Serle is known for blending grief with magical realism and is at her best here.
+It’s immersive, emotional, and memorable, especially for moms.

 The Summer of Broken Rules by K.L.
 Walther